Kick The Training Wheels Off With These Frequently Asked Questions

 I would like to volunteer my time to help.
 What can I do?

 Here’s what you do.
-Go to the Volunteer page and register.
+Go to the Volunteer page and register (note: most opportunities are from October – December).
 You can register as an individual, or you can register a whole group that you are bringing along with you.
 You can choose the location where you want to volunteer, the day, the time slot, and you can tell us what your skill level is.
 Then when you arrive on that day, we will be prepared to give you tasks that fit your skills.
 We generally have drinks and snacks available for our volunteers…plus we throw a huge party after the dust clears in December and ALL volunteers are invited—live music, food, dance, and fun!

 How does my non-profit, community organization, church, or school get on FB4K’s radar so that we can be recipients of bikes?